I *think* I may have finally found the elusive perfect DIY Journal, so I’m going to share a little video tutorial that shows the process!

 Cardboard or Book Board – This is for the cover.
 I use old book covers, but you can use thick cardboard or chipboard instead.
 Use what you have – this is a junk journal afterall!

 Fabric: Cut your fabric to be about 1″ around bigger the size of your book covers.
-In my video, I didn’t worry too much about the fabric being the right size, since I plan on adding more to the cover eventually.
+In my video I show below, I didn’t worry too much about the fabric being the right size, since I plan on adding more to the cover eventually.
 You’ll need two pieces – one for the front, and one for the back.

 Large Rubber Bands or Elastic Hairbands: I used 5 file-folder size rubber bands for this journal prototype.
-I really also like using Elastic hairbands – the thin big kind that you can find in the hair accessories aisle at the grocery store.
-You can also order these online.
+I really also like using Goody Elastic hairbands – the thin big kind that you can find in the hair accessories aisle at the store.
+You can also order these online at Amazon.

 Misc.
 Papers: The best part of this journal is you can reposition the papers easily if you’d like.
 Since it is only the rubber bands that hold the papers in place, you don’t have to worry about wanting to move papers around later.
 I use an assorted size of papers – make sure that you have papers big enough that they can be folded in half.